aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-headers-footers-from-word-processing-document/_index.md

 ---
-title: Remove the Headers and Footers from a Word Processing Document
+title: Remove Headers and Footers from a Word Document
+description: "Aspose.Words for .NET allows you to remove headers or footers from a word processing document easily and fast instead of using Open XML SDK."
 type: docs
-weight: 110
+weight: 70
 url: /net/remove-headers-footers-from-word-processing-document/
 aliases: [/net/remove-the-headers-and-footers-from-a-word-processing-document/]
 ---

-## OpenXML Word
+On this page we will look at how to remove headers or footers from a Word processing document using Aspose.Words or Open XML SDK.

+{{< nosnippet >}}

+{{< tabs tabTotal="2" tabID="1" tabName1="Aspose.Words" tabName2="Open XML SDK" >}}

+{{< tab tabNum="1" >}}

+Aspose.Words provide API for working with headers and footers in Microsoft Word document.
+We can use the [Section.HeadersFooters](https://apireference.aspose.com/words/net/aspose.words/headerfootercollection) object to get the collection of header/footer in a document section.
+The [HeaderFooter](https://apireference.aspose.com/words/net/aspose.words/headerfooter) class is a container for section header or footer text.
+That being said, **HeaderFooter** is a section-level node and can only be a child of a section.
+There can be only one or each **HeaderFooter** of [HeaderFooterType](https://apireference.aspose.com/words/net/aspose.words/headerfootertype) in a section.

+The following code example shows how to remove header and footer from a Word document:

+{{< highlight csharp >}}
+Document doc = new Document(MyDir + "Document.docx");
+foreach (Section section in doc)
+{
+	section.HeadersFooters.RemoveAt(0);
+	// Odd pages use the primary footer.
+	HeaderFooter footer = section.HeadersFooters[HeaderFooterType.FooterPrimary];
+	footer?.Remove();
+}
+doc.Save(ArtifactsDir + "Remove header and footer - Aspose.Words.docx");
+{{< /highlight >}}

+{{< /tab >}}

+{{< tab tabNum="2" >}}

+You can also do the same using the Open XML SDK.
+At the same time, note that it looks somewhat more complicated and more cumbersome.

-To use the sample code , you must install the Open XML SDK 2.5.
-You must then explicitly reference the following assemblies in your project.
+To use the code example, you must install the Open XML SDK 2.5.
+Then you must explicitly reference the following assemblies in your project:

 - WindowsBase
 - DocumentFormat.OpenXml (installed by the Open XML SDK)

-You must also use the following using directives or Imports statements to compile the code in this topic.
+Following are the namespaces we need to add:

 {{< highlight csharp >}}
+using System.IO;
-using DocumentFormat.OpenXml;
+using System.Linq;
 using DocumentFormat.OpenXml.Packaging;
 using DocumentFormat.OpenXml.Wordprocessing;
+using NUnit.Framework;
 {{< /highlight >}}

 The **RemoveHeadersAndFooters** method works with the document you specify, deleting all of the header and footer parts and references to those parts.
 The code starts by opening the document, using the Open method and indicating that the document should be opened for read/write access (the final true parameter).
 Given the open document, the code uses the **MainDocumentPart** property to navigate to the main document, storing the reference in a variable named docPart.